 The first redirects a NEW subscriber to a Welcome page.
 The second redirects an existing subscriber (who has inadvertently subscribed a second time to a List) reminding them they are already subscribed and maybe reminding them of current offerings, special offers etc.

-The three default fields, as below, are automatically populated from the Account Profile, but must be amended here as required.
+The three default fields in List Setup, as below, are automatically populated from the Account Profile, but must be amended here as required.

 When a Subscriber subscribes to the List you can automatically remove them from any other one or more Lists that they may be already subscribed to, as below.